jonpry/Pill/readme.md

 ## Binary contexts
 Many people do not have the SkillDev license required to pretty-print skill code from within Virtuoso.
 If your PDK is distributed in binary form, the binary subdirectory contains a program that can dump 64bit context files.
 This is a work in progress, but generates 99% working code.

+## Encrypted Skill
+The decrypt tool in the binary directory is able to extract usable skill code from .ile files

+## CDB File format
+An alpha tool is available for extracting the contents of CDB format files.
+Currently it seems to extract usable Skill, but some work needs to be done to package the code, props, and geometry into something readily loadable by Pill.